This visual artist combines lust and psychedelia in these colorful images.

 She could manifest so much of the human condition through real human beings.
 Driven by this idea, she began to develop her vision of the world through photographs.
 Over time, using her friends as models didn’t seem enough for her artistic ambitions, so Joanne started to reach out people through Craigslist.
 With these people, her ideas were ready to be brought to life.
 Exploring themes that had interested her since she was young (religion, cults, psychology, and sexuality), Joanne felt illuminated by her own personal history, and took her personal experiences to the next level.

-This is how her photographic series Acid Mass
+This is how her photographic series Acid Mass was born.

 Using a variety of materials, like glitter, slime and food colouring, Joanne Leah created a series of erotic pictures that, far from being sober and sedating (as eroticism is often portrayed), are actually whimsical and colorful.
 In these images, Leah invites us to take a journey inside her mind, through almost tactile experiences full of lust and shine.